masa-finance/masa-identity-protocol/README.md

 `40000000000000000000000000000000`

-# Masa Soul Bound NFT API
+# Masa Soulbound NFT API

-In order to seamlessly interact with the Masa Soul Bound NFT API.
+In order to seamlessly interact with the Masa Soulbound NFT API.
 Masa implements an API that is used to perform all actions on the deployed SBT smart contract.
 The Masa SBT contract is upgradable.
 The required actions are as follows:

-# Masa Soul Bound NFT base URI
+# Masa Soulbound NFT base URI

 `https://api.masa.finance/v1.0/{endpoint}/{id}`

-## Masa Soul Bound NFT Endpoints
+## Masa Soulbound NFT Endpoints

 ### Functions